America must not "dictate" to world, new defense chief says

 "No nation, as great as America is, can do any of this alone."

 He also plainly acknowledged the prospect of looming automatic budget cuts, known as the sequester, saying flatly: "That's a reality.
-We need to figure this out."
+We need to figure this out.
+You are doing that."

 Hagel, a former two-term Republican U.S. senator from Nebraska, broke from his party during the administration of George W. Bush to become a fierce critic of the Iraq war.